Conformation of horse! – What does this mean?

 Horse and pony conformation is the overall shape of the horse, the way it is put together.

-So these factors will determine the soundness and ability of the animal throughout his life, and to which discipline he will be best suited for, not forgetting a comfortable ride.
+These factors will determine the soundness and ability of the horse throughout his life, and to which discipline he will be best suited for, not forgetting a comfortable ride.

 General good conformation rules

 Conformation varies according to the type and breed of the horse, but one rule remains the same.

 The horse should be built in proportion, for example, the head should look the right size for the body.

 A small neat head, large clear bright eyes, sloping

 shoulders and pasterns, short back, powerful hindquarters, good bone